tshaiman/FileAnalysisService/README.md

     * Vertx could have been used as well since it offers the Reactive framework paradigm.
     * I did however used more OOP then FP in order to make easier reading.
 - **"Generic"** - The messages are translated to Json Strings, many of the components are <T> , etc.
+- **"Configurable"** - Many aspects can be changed such as the input file, the names dictionary, the degree of parallism etc

 ## Improvement Suggestions
 If we want to use this component in production for large scale we need to modify the following :